Internships that provide you with firsthand experience working in public health settings

-Three letters of recommendation, at least one from a professor (if a recent graduate) and one from a health professional.
+Two letters of recommendation, one from a professor (if a recent graduate) and one from a health professional.

 Knowledge of the profession through work or volunteer experience.

-International applicants should visit www.arcadia.edu/international for detailed information on admission requirements and application procedures.
+International applicants should visit Arcadia's International Admissions page for detailed information on admission requirements and application procedures.
 TOEFL/IELTS results are required for all students for whom English is a second language or who have not earned degrees or diplomas from post-secondary institutions in English-speaking countries (e.g. the United States, Canada, England, Ireland, Australia, and New Zealand).
 A course-by-course evaluation of all transcripts by an independent evaluation service based in the United States also is required.

 Our dual-degree programs train health professionals in the core areas of community-based public health.
 The application of the public health skill set added to the skills learned within the clinical and behavioral primary degree instills a public health perspective into the classes taken in their primary areas of study.